jriwanek/ForgeModdingSkeleton/README.md

 2) Only supports the maven-publish plugin, not the old maven plugin which also supports SSH Pubkey authentication

 ## Script related TODO
-1) Document secret.json
+1) Document secret.json (Partially done)
-2) Finish off JUnit5 feature set
+2) Finish off JUnit5 feature set (I think this is done now)
 3) Make sure JaCoCo is integrated correctly with JUnit

 ## Example Mod TODO: